department-of-veterans-affairs/va.gov-team/products/health-care/application/va-application/research/2023-06-Registration flow exploration/research-plan-mental-model.md

 ### Hypothesis
-What do you intend to learn and measure from this study?
-Think through these prompts to develop a strong hypothesis.
-- What do you already know about this problem space?
-- What do you think users will do or think about this product?
-(Identifying our assumptions helps us be aware of biases we may unintentionally bring into the study, so don’t skip this step!)
-- Write a generalized statement that combines what you know + what you think will happen during the study.
-- Remember to constrain the hypothesis to the goals of your study!

-**Hypothesis 1**
 - We assume that Veterans will not use the term "registration only" when referring to health care benefits but will be familiar with enrollment and eligibility.
-- We assume the overall process of determining eligibility and being placed in a Priority Group is somewhat unclear to Veterans.
+- We assume the overall process of determining eligibility and being placed in a Priority Group is somewhat unclear to Veterans today.
 - We assume adding the term/step of "registration" will add to the confusion around health care benefits.
-- We assume not all Veterans go through the enrollment process in one go, there is often an exam and other claims filed in between.
+- We assume not all Veterans go through the enrollment process in one go, there is often stops, such as an exam and other claims filed in between.
 -

 ## Methodology
 - Semi-structured interviews - appropriate for generative research

+Additional desk research to conduct:
+- Google analytics path and keyword study
+- VSignals

 ### Location
-Remote via Zoom
+Remote via Zoom for the interviews

 ### Research materials
 *Note: your OCTO/VA lead must review and approve all research materials – including this plan –  prior to submitting a recruitment request.*